pavgos22/song-genre-ai/README.md

 ### Summary
 This project provides a robust method for classifying music genres based on song lyrics.
 The use of a Naive Bayes classifier and a user-friendly graphical interface makes it accessible for both technical and non-technical users to classify songs easily.

+Full report in English and Polish is in report folder